, January 30, 2022, admin

-An MQL is a lead who is downloading and converting on top-of-funnel content offers.
-They’re interested in information that teaches and educates about the general product you sell.
+An MQL is a lead who is downloading and converting top-of-funnel content offers.
+The MQLs are interested in information about your general product or services.

 SQL, on the other hand, is going to download bottom-of-the-funnel content offers.
 SQLs are at the bottom of the funnel – they’ve already done the research, they already know they want a car, and they know which car they want.
 Now, they just have to figure out how to make the purchase.